Estevan-C/HTTP5204_PassionProject_EstevanCordero_N00695523/README.md

     - Merging session and video games into one page instead of seperate pages.
     - Allowing users to login, and have seperate library.

+## Know Bugs
+  - Can't delete a video game entry.
+  - When making a new video game entry it will not save the message, but when updating it will assign it to that game.
+  - Can't unassign a console to a video game when viewing it in details.